-The age range of carers was 22-77 years (mean 51 SD 16), and the age of the person they cared for ranged from 3-83 years (mean 41 SD 27).
-The age range of people with ETs was 47-83 years (mean 64 SD 9).
+The age range of carers was 22 years to 77 years (mean 51 SD16) and the age of the person they 234 cared for ranged from three to 83 years (mean 41 SD 27).
+The age range of people with ETs was 47 235 years to 83 years (mean 64 SD 9).
 Thirteen carers and 8 people with ETs were female.
-Length of time with the tube ranged from 2-240 months (mean for carers 76 SD 90 and mean for people with ET 35 SD 53).
-Carers mostly cared for people with radiologically inserted tubes (gastrostomy tubes placed under radiological guidance; n = 7), although six had a low profile gastrostomys (n = 6), two had a percutaneous endoscopic gastrostomy and three had tubes with jejunostomy extensions.
-People with ETs mostly had radiologically inserted tubes (n = 11), although three had a percutaneous endoscopic gastrostomy, one had an NG tube and four had tubes with jejunostomy extensions.
+Length of 236 237 time with the tube ranged from two months to 240 months (mean for carers 76 SD 90 and mean for 238 people with ET 35 SD 53).
+Carers mostly cared for people with radiologically inserted tubes (gastrostomy tubes placed under radiological guidance) (n=7), although six had a low profile 239 gastrostomys (n=6), two had a percutaneous endoscopic gastrostomy and three had tubes with 240 jejunostomy extensions.
+People with ETs mostly had radiologically inserted tubes (n = 11), 241 although three had a percutaneous endoscopic gastrostomy, one had an NG tube and four had tubes 242 with jejunostomy extensions.
+243

 All 19 people with ETs reported living in their own homes mostly with family (grandchildren, children or spouses); only four lived alone.
 Five people with ETs did not undertake any tube management and nine indicated they mainly managed their tube without support from a carer (although four of these had carer support at times).
-Two people with ETs had support from salaried carers, and eight were supported by a spouse or partner.
+Two people with ETs had support from salaried carers and eight were supported by a spouse or partner.

 All 15 carers except one reported that they undertook daily tube management.
 One carer reported being a salaried carer and the other 14 unsalaried carers.
 Five of the carers described themselves as mother, two as father and one as sister to the person they cared for with a tube.
 Six of the carers described their relationship as wife or partner to the person they cared for with a tube.
 One carer described herself as being paid to support the person with the tube.
-Seven carers reported having salaried carers and three carers reported family members supporting them to care for the person with the tube.
+Seven carers reported having salaried carers and three family members supporting them to care for the person with the tube.
 Five reported that they cared for the person with the tube without support from other carers.